sphinx-doc/sphinx/doc/theming.rst

   - **relbar1** (true or false, default true): If this is true, the `relbar1` block is inserted in the epub output, otherwise it is omitted.
-  - **footer**  (true or false, default true): If this is true, the `footer` block is inserted in the epub output, otherwise it is ommitted.
+  - **footer**  (true or false, default true): If this is true, the `footer` block is inserted in the epub output, otherwise it is omitted.

 Creating themes
 ---------------